GamesBeat’s best stories of 2018

 Red Dead Redemption 2: A deep dive into Rockstar’s game design

 Rockstar’s latest is one of the most technically impressive games ever made.
-Rob Nelson, co-head of Rockstar’s Edmonton studio, goes into detail on Red Dead Redemption 2’s design in this interview.
+Rob Nelson, co-head of Rockstar’s Edinburgh studio, goes into detail on Red Dead Redemption 2’s design in this interview.

 PC gaming editor Jeffery Grubb